 \section{Abstract}

-A potential for a propagation of a wave in 2D is constructed from a random superposition of plane waves around all propagation angles.
-Surprisingly, despite the lack of periodic structure, sharp Bragg diffraction of the wave is observed, analogous to crystal or powder diffraction pattern.
+A potential for propagation of a wave in two dimensions is constructed from a random superposition of plane waves around all propagation angles.
+Surprisingly, despite the lack of periodic structure, sharp Bragg diffraction of the wave is observed, analogous to a powder diffraction pattern.
 The scattering is partially resonant, so Fermi's golden rule does not apply.
 This phenomenon would be experimentally observable by sending an atomic beam into a chaotic cavity populated by a single mode laser.

-It is well-known that monochromatic light or matter waves entering a perfectly periodic medium show sharp Bragg scattering into specific angles.
-Randomly disturbing the perfect lattice positions leads to diffuse scattering between the Bragg peaks.
-As the dispersion increases the diffuse scattering eventually dominates, and finally the Bragg peaks vanish.
+Monochromatic light or matter waves entering a perfectly periodic medium show sharp Bragg scattering into specific angles.
+However, randomly disturbing the perfect lattice positions results in diffuse scattering between the Bragg peaks.
+As the dispersion increases, the diffuse scattering eventually dominates and finally the Bragg peaks vanish.
 The diffuse scattering is structured, revealing correlations in the medium.
-For example, for X-ray scattering in water \cite{DF9674300097,doi:10.1063/1.1676403} and the scattering of visible light in disordered packing of monodisperse polystyrene beads \cite{PhysRevA.102.033529,PhysRevE.101.012614}, the pair correlation function has a broad peak with a characteristic length scale, which in turn generates a broad peak in the structure function.
+For example, for x-ray scattering in water \cite{DF9674300097,doi:10.1063/1.1676403} and the scattering of visible light in disordered packing of monodisperse polystyrene beads \cite{PhysRevA.102.033529,PhysRevE.101.012614}, the pair correlation function has a broad peak with a characteristic length scale, which in turn generates a broad peak in the structure function.

 In the studies of disordered media, the Bragg peaks are associated with periodic structures \cite{PRLSegev,pnasF}.

-It is not expected however that a random medium, with no perfect order on any scale, can generate sharp scattering angles, yet we report such a case here.
-For the potential we choose, the spatial autocorrelation function has broad peaks as the atom pair correlation function in water, but the scattering cross section nonetheless has very sharp peaks, with scattering only at certain angles relative to the incident beam.
+It is not expected, however, that a random medium, with no perfect order on any scale, can generate sharp scattering angles, yet we report such a case here.
+For the potential we choose, the spatial autocorrelation function has broad peaks as the atom pair correlation function in water, but the scattering angle nonetheless is very sharp.
 This is startling; the scattering in the random potential defined below is like Bragg scattering in a periodic potential, rather than the scattering in a correlated liquid.
-The closest analog, though not a perfect one, is powder diffraction, with many randomly oriented crystallites packed closely.
-The potential we define below has no such ``crystallites,'' yet it has Bragg peaks.

-This surprise can be explained by calculation of scattering matrix elements, or equivalently by examining the Fourier components of the potential.
+The closest analog---though not a perfect one---is powder diffraction with many randomly oriented crystallites packed closely.
+The potential defined below has no such ``crystallites,'' yet it has Bragg peaks.
+We explain this surprise by calculating scattering matrix elements, or, equivalently, by examining the Fourier components of the potential.
 However, the time evolution of the scattering is not compatible with Fermi's golden rule, as discussed below.